riteshmehrotra/coaching-journal/docs/team-agility/techdebt.md

 ## How to manage technical debt?
-1. If you are using an issue tracker like JIRA, keep a dedicated epic for Technical debt
-2. For each known technical debt, add an issue to this epic
-3. Add a due date for paying back the technical debt — A date after which, if unpaid, the debt is likely to hurt the product design, quality and team performance
+1. Add a due date for paying back the technical debt — A date after which, if unpaid, the debt is likely to hurt the product design, quality and team performance
-4. Allocate certain capacity per sprint to address technical debt and improving design
+2. Allocate certain capacity per sprint to address technical debt and improving design
-5. Keep a threshold for technical debt to ensure that it does not exceed a certain number to ensure quality standards of product.
+3. Keep a threshold for technical debt to ensure that it does not exceed a certain number to ensure quality standards of product.
-6. Don’t acquire new debt if you have already reached a threshold for your technical debt.
+4. Don’t acquire new debt if you have already reached a threshold for your technical debt.